ujjayant-kadian/game-playing-ai-agents/README.md

 # Game Playing Agents: Minimax and Q-Learning

+**Author**: Ujjayant Kadian
+**Course**: CS7IS2 - Artificial Intelligence
+**Assignment**: Game Playing Agents Implementation

 This project implements AI agents for Tic-Tac-Toe and Connect-4 games using Minimax and Q-Learning algorithms.
+The implementation demonstrates the application of classical and modern AI techniques in game-playing scenarios.

 ## Project Structure